NativeScript/firebase/packages/firebase-firestore/README.md

 	});
 ```
 #### Update timestamps

-To create a timestamp to store, call the [serverTimestamp]() static method on the [FieldValue class]() and pass the timestamp to the [update]() method as shown below.
+To create a timestamp value, call the [serverTimestamp]() static method on the [FieldValue class]() and pass the timestamp to the [update]() method as shown below.
 When your code passes the timestamp to the database, the Firebase servers write a new timestamp based on their time, rather than that of the client.
 This helps resolve any data consistency issues with different client timezones.

 ```ts
 import { firebase } from '@nativescript/firebase-core';